What is an LBO Returns Attribution Analysis?

 Add-ons can provide numerous benefits to the platform company, such as improved branding, pricing power, and risk mitigating factors like revenue diversification, but also increase the odds of exiting at a higher multiple than at entry, i.e. multiple expansion.

-Another method to boost LBO returns is via a dividend recapitalization (“recap”), which occurs when a financial sponsor raises more debt with the purpose of issuing themselves a dividend.
+Another method to improve LBO returns is via a dividend recapitalization (“recap”), which occurs when a financial sponsor raises more debt with the sole purpose of issuing shareholders a one-time dividend.

 Dividend recaps are performed to monetize profits from the LBO prior to a complete exit, and the timing of the recap has the additional benefit of increasing the fund’s IRR since the proceeds are received earlier.